RahilBA/Dog-Breed-Classifier/README.md

     Step 2: Detect Dog
-    Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Write Your Algorithm
+    Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Write the Algorithm
-    Step 6: Test Your Algorithm
+    Step 6: Test the Algorithm

 ## Data